Set Motivating Goals in 6 Easy Steps

 So far, we've been talking about target goals, which are those goals that are about a 30% improvement from where you are today.
 Returning to Locke's research from above, let's discuss stretch goals.
 Research shows that people tend to work harder to achieve more difficult objectives.
 In fact, setting more challenging goals led to higher performance 90 percent of the time.
 That being said, it still needs to be reasonable.
 With my clients, we often set a target goal that they think they can hit (e.g., 10 percent growth from the previous year) and a stretch goal that they will have to work really hard for.
 That way, they have the carrot to motivate them without feeling discouraged if the stretch doesn't happen.

 If this sounds like what your business needs and you'd like support as you set up your own target goals, stretch goals, and needle movers, you're in luck.
 Catch the replay of our workshop: Set Your Goals to Crush Your Year.
-We'll spend 90 minutes in a small group setting to build out your goals for 2022, and you'll leave ready to take on the world.
-Click below to learn more.
 Get out there and reach your goals, fearless studio owner.
 You are limitless.

 Previous